EducationYour Field & CID

 TEACHERS would benefit from:

-learning how to CIDify their own materials for both classroom use & communication to other adults (Parents, Colleagues, Administrators, Community)
+learning how to create their own cognitive-based materials for both classroom use & communication to other adults (Parents, Colleagues, Administrators, Community).

-Teaching tools that are CIDified are beneficial to all students.
+Teaching tools that are cognitive-based are beneficial to all students.
 They are more inclusive thereby marginalizing fewer students in classroom learning.

 Knowing that the majority of adults are not interpreting or applying what they read correctly tells educators